Piwik on Ubuntu 9.04 (Jaunty)

 Piwik is a “downloadable, open source (GPL licensed) web analytics software program.”
 As an alternative to services like Google Analytics, Piwik allows you to host your statistics services on your own server and have full ownership of and control over the data collected from your visitors.

-For the purpose of this guide, we assume that you have running and functional server, and have followed the getting started guide.
+For the purpose of this guide, we assume that you have running and functional server, and have followed the Setting Up and Securing a Compute Instance guide.
 If you are new to Linux server administration, you may be interested in our introduction to Linux concepts guide, beginner’s guide and administration basics guide.

 Beyond the basics, Piwik requires a functioning LAMP stack.
 You can install the LAMP software with the Ubuntu 9.04 LAMP guide.
 Make sure you follow the steps for installing PHP and PHP-MySQL support.
 You will also want to be logged in over SSH as root.